sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Aggro**.
+**Comments:** term used to query twitter API was **Aggro**.
 Very similar to aggy.
 No mention of crime but used to express negative sentiments.
 Maybe useful for detecting emotions but not references to crime.

 ### 8) Term: **Amm**